Back to articles

 Sage is one of the most established names in the world of accounting and financial management.
 Present in more than 20 countries and deployed in hundreds of thousands of businesses, it is often the first software CFOs and finance coordinators think of when looking to professionalize their NGO's financial management.
 Sage 100 in France and French-speaking Africa, Sage Intacct in the United States and internationally: the offering is broad and the reputation solid.
-But is accounting software designed for commercial enterprises — or even for Anglo-Saxon nonprofits — suited to the realities of an NGO funded by European institutional donors?
+But behind this impressive catalogue of modules lies an uncomfortable reality: Sage is simply not suited to NGOs.
+The vendor stacks dozens of modules built for commercial enterprises, yet it crucially lacks the essential building blocks that make up the daily life of an NGO funded by institutional donors.

-That is the central question of this comparison.
-Abvius, the first Finance, Operations and MEAL ERP designed for NGOs and CSOs, was conceived from the outset to meet the compliance requirements of donors such as the European Union, AFD or ECHO.
-This article compares the two approaches — Sage and Abvius — across the criteria that really matter for an NGO: grant management, donor compliance, traceability, reporting and headquarters-field coordination.
+That is the conclusion that emerges as soon as you confront Sage with the real requirements of an NGO.
+Abvius, the first Finance, Operations and MEAL ERP designed for NGOs and CSOs, was conceived from the outset to answer a question Sage ignores: how do you prevent ineligible expenses and build trust with donors?
+This article compares the two approaches — Sage and Abvius — across the criteria that really matter for an NGO: protection against ineligible expenses, quality of the donor relationship, ability to secure the next grants, and real total cost.

 Reading time: ~14 min